coleygroup/coleygroup.github.io/_pages/resources.md

 permalink: /resources
 ---

-# Resources
+# Resources (work in progress)

 ### Group guide
----
-We actively maintain a group guide detailing information about our values and Connor's attitude toward research and mentorship which can be found [here](https://docs.google.com/document/d/1K10WS0Bey9AGr17bpiak-A1dhQrkv5BBsQrsrwQ-H2g/edit).
+We maintain a group guide detailing information about our values and Connor's attitude toward research and mentorship, in addition to other suggestions for how to approach different aspects of life in our research group, which can be found [here](https://docs.google.com/document/d/1K10WS0Bey9AGr17bpiak-A1dhQrkv5BBsQrsrwQ-H2g/edit).

 <br/>

 ### Learning Resources
----
 A curated collection of external resources, tutorials, and tools that we recommend for learning about computational chemistry, machine learning, and chemical informatics.

 {% for category in site.data.resources.categories %}